EvidentlyCube/wp-publish-approval/readme.txt

 1. Separate configuration for each content type.
 2. Define list of users who can approve content.
 3. Define the minimum number of approvals requires for the content to be publishable.

+== Screenshots ==

+1. Settings page
+2. Publish widget when the logged-in user can approve a post
+4. Publish widget with blocked approval because the logged-in user can't approve your own posts
+5. Publish widget with post ready to be published or unapproved

 == Installation ==
 After activating the plugin go to its settings to decide which content types should be subject to the approval process.